privacyguides/privacyguides.org/docs/ios/overview.en.md

 If you use iCloud, we also recommend checking to ensure Safari's default download location is set to locally on your device.
 This option can be found in :gear: **Settings** → **Safari** → **General** → **Downloads**.

+## Privacy/Security Tips

+### E2EE Calls

+Normal phone calls made with the Phone app are not e2ee.
+For e2ee audio and video calls, you can use Facetime or another app like Signal.

+Open **Contacts**

+Select the name of the person you wish to call

+Under FaceTime, there is a camera icon and a phone handset icon.
+Select the camera to make a video call and the phone icon to make an audio-only call.

-## Avoid Jailbreaking
+### Avoid Jailbreaking

 Jailbreaking an iPhone defeats its security and makes you vulnerable.
+Running untrusted, third-party software could cause your device to be infected with malware.

+### SIM PIN

+### Spam Blocking

 --8<-- "includes/abbreviations.en.md"